gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

   return destination
 ```

-In the example above, reading through `party_command` withouth looking at the implementation of other functions we already have a pretty good idea about what it does.
+In the example above, reading through `party_command` without looking at the implementation of other functions we already have a pretty good idea about what it does.
 That's because we divided up the implementation into smaller functions and giving expressive names to these functions.

 _Note_ how we are careful here to not alter any state of other nodes.
 We only access the state in order to perform validations.
 This is important!
 All state changes that happen, happen within the respective **black-boxes**.